 - or a filter for all Assets that have any Task assigned to a specific person.

 You can add the special Step “All Tasks” to the page to see all Tasks, or filter through it.
-In the example below, you can see the Asset is linked to four tasks, all of which are visible and editable from the “All Tasks” Pipeline Step.
+In the example below, you can see the Asset is linked to a number of tasks, all of which are visible and editable from the “All Tasks” Pipeline Step.

 You can filter “All Tasks.”
 Common filters include: